palantir/witchcraft-go-server/README.md

 the `ctx Context` as its context.
 This context has the same lifecycle as the server and has all of the configured loggers (service loggers, metric loggers, etc.) already configured on it.

 The provided context does not have a span or trace ID associated with it.
-If a trace ID is desired, the `witchcraft.ContextWithNewRootSpan` function should be used with the provided context to derive a new context that has a new root span associated with it.
+If a trace ID is desired, [create a new span](#creating-new-spanstrace-log-entries) with `wtracing.StartSpanFromContext` and the provided context to derive a new context that has a new root span associated with it.
 This function also updates any loggers in the context to use the new trace ID (for example, service loggers will include the trace ID).